staceycampbell/numbat/README.md

 make
 ```
 3. Load and run numbat on the KR260.
-4. Start xboard and configure the computer engine path with the -fd option and the bridge command
+4. Start xboard and configure the computer engine path with the -fd option and the `numbattcp` bridge
-   with the -fcp option.
+   program with the -fcp option.
 For example:
 ```
 xboard -boardSize Medium -fUCI -fcp numbattcp \
        -fd /home/stacey/src/numbat/vivado/comms